Commuters are a "Driving Force"

 Communication is essential.
-Although your student may be living at home, he/she probably anticipates having more independence and less supervision.
+Although your student may be living at home, he or she probably anticipates having more independence and less supervision.
 Discussing house rules and family roles can eliminate potential tensions.

 Don't fret if your student misses family events in lieu of participating in college activities.
-It probably means he/she is becoming engaged with campus life and is making friends.
+It probably means he or she is becoming engaged in campus life and is making friends.

 Be an anchor for your student, but balance that role with encouraging autonomy.
-Temper your assistance with a bit of patience in order to allow your student the opportunity to handle his/her own responsibilities.
+Temper your assistance with a bit of patience in order to allow your student the opportunity to handle his or her own responsibilities.

 Encourage your student to get involved.
-BW offers academic-focused organizations, community service initiatives, athletics (including intramural sports) and a variety of social/special interest groups.
-These activities provide excellent opportunities for students to meet a variety of people, gain valuable leadership and communication skills, and to build resume and networking contacts.
+BW offers academic-focused organizations, community service initiatives, athletics, intramural and recreational activities, and a variety of social and special interest groups.
+These activities provide opportunities for students to meet a variety of people, gain valuable leadership and communication skills, and build resume and networking contacts.